-Join Mark Thomas for an in-depth discussion in this video The four phases of Release and Deployment Management, part of ITIL Foundations.
+Join Mark Thomas for an in-depth discussion in this video The four phases of Release and Deployment Management, part of Cert Prep: ITIL 3 Foundation.

 - Okay, within release and deployment management,…still in transition, four primary phases…that we go through in a release.…And they're release and deployment planning,…build test, deploy it, review and close.…Seems pretty easy, right?…But there's a lot of moving parts here…we need to make sure that we're aware of.…So first, let's start with the deployment planning.…So this the planning phase of that deployment…within transition, so remember it begins…with change management authorization,…we hid that back in change.…Now remember change is the approval authority for us,…so change says "you have the authority now…"to go into release and deployment planning"…and when we are finished with that planning,…we get the authorization from change managment…to create the release, so change is actually controlling…how we walk through and doing…the appropriate approvals on these things.…